dchristle/flink/docs/content.zh/docs/dev/datastream/testing.md

     //trigger event time timers by advancing the event time of the operator with a watermark testHarness.processWatermark(100)

-    //trigger proccesign time timers by advancing the processing time of the operator directly testHarness.setProcessingTime(100)
+    //trigger proccesing time timers by advancing the processing time of the operator directly testHarness.setProcessingTime(100)

     //retrieve list of emitted records for assertions